LidiyaKocherzhuk/Furniture_Shop/REDME.md

 ## Start work with the app

+At first, at the root of our project, we must create some files:

-At first we create `.env` file, example:
+`.env` file, example:

 ```js
     PORT = 3200